hwaseonchoi/movieapp/README.md

 # MovieApp

-A clean and simple iOS application for managing your personal movie collection.
-Built with Swift and SwiftUI, MovieApp lets you add movies to your collection and view them in an elegant grid layout.
+A clean and simple iOS application for managing your personal movie collection and share with your friends.
+Built with Swift and SwiftUI, MovieApp lets you add movies to your collection and view them in a grid layout.

-## Features

-- **Movie Collection Grid**: View all your movies in a beautiful 2-column grid layout with colorful cards
-- **Add Movies**: Simple form to add new movies with title and filmmaker information
-- **Visual Design**: Each movie card features a randomly-generated pastel background color
-- **Tab Navigation**: Intuitive three-tab interface for easy navigation
-- **Empty State**: Friendly message when no movies have been added yet

 ## Screenshots